 Wynne is perfect for the mission because of how well he typifies the movie around him: He’s fleet but not flashy, charming but not memorable, and dependable but unremarkable in every way.
 And though O’Connor’s script would rather tell us that Wynne is an amateur spy than slow down enough to show him bumbling his way through the basics of tradecraft, it’s plain to see that he’s no James Bond.
 And that’s okay.
 To paraphrase how one of his handlers puts it before sending Wynne into the field: He’s too useless and inexperienced to be tasked with a dangerous mission.
 But that, it turns out, may have been its own kind of sales pitch.

-“Ironbark” premiered at the 2020 Sundance Film Festival.
-It is currently seeking U.S. distribution.
+“The Courier” (AKA “Ironbark”) premiered at the 2020 Sundance Film Festival.

 As new movies open in theaters during the COVID-19 pandemic, IndieWire will continue to review them whenever possible.
 We encourage readers to follow the safety precautions provided by CDC and health authorities.
 Additionally, our coverage will provide alternative viewing options whenever they are available.